 Why get into social commerce?

 Because it's the best way to reach the younger crowd 👧 97% of Generation Z makes social media their source of shopping inspiration.
-Well okay, we too, at that age, were very inspired to buy, but we also had the kind of bank account that only allowed us to feed ourselves exclusively on taco patties with nothing inside.
+Well okay, we too, at that age, were very inspired to buy, but we also had the kind of bank account that only allowed us to feed ourselves exclusively on tortillas with nothing inside.
 Only, we always end up growing...
 And our income with us!
 So getting into social commerce is a potentially long-term profitable decision for your brand.

 We're still in the early days of social commerce, but it's a real promise of renewal for e-commerce.
 Just look at the great possibilities it has already created, like Starbucks' Tweet-a-Coffee campaign a few years ago, which allowed you to send a coffee to the person of your choice simply by mentioning your username.
-When will we see blood sausage delivery for people we don't like?
+When will we see anchovies delivery for people we don't like?

 This new way of selling opens the door to a lot of innovations but when you start, you want to implement strategies whose effectiveness has already been proven: it's safer.
 And your timing is perfect because...
 Guess what?